Leksat/dart-exportable/README.md

-##### TODO

-* Refactor: provide a property which will contain all information about types, declarations, etc. Should be initialized once on the first call.
-* Provide more information/examples in the README.

-##### Description

 The library provides the `Exportable` class - a mixin providing an ability to export objects to Maps or JSON.
 Useful for data models: storing in databases as `Map`s, or passing between client/server as JSON.